+Once a child has been on Healthy Living council, they may not be on it again.
 Children on a council stay on that council for one academic year.
 They get a Council badge and have their photograph on the website and Council board.
 They attend regular meetings.
+They also get to go on an additional Council trip during the school year.

-Parent Consultations
+Parent Workshops